 Schedule Your Dental Implant Consultation in Austin Today

 If you have one or more missing teeth, don't hesitate to schedule your free consultation with Dr. Schmid at Contemporary Cosmetic Dentistry by calling 512-329-5967.
 He will be glad to help determine if you are a good candidate for a dental implant, and go over your options for restoring a beautiful, healthy smile.
+You can also go to our contact page and send us an appointment request form, and our staff will help you set up your meeting.

 We serve patients in Austin, Bee Cave, Lakeway, and nearby areas of Texas.